arcceus/enderswap/relayer-service/P2P_README.md

 3.  **User 2 (Counterparty) Accepts Offer:**
     *   User 2 browses available offers on the relayer service.
     *   User 2 selects User 1's offer and signals acceptance to the relayer service.
-    *   The relayer service then relays the hash `H` to User 2.
+    *   The relayer service then relays the hash `H` to User 2 and the target address.

 4.  **User 1 Locks Funds on Chain 1:**
     *   User 1 calls the appropriate `createLock` (EVM) or `createLock` (Sui) function on the Chain 1 HTLC contract.